gitlabhq/gitlabhq/doc/ci/environments.md

 >**Note:**
 Introduced in GitLab 8.9.

-During the development of a software there can be many stages until it's ready for public consumption.
-You sure want to first see your code in a testing or staging environment before you release it to the public.
+During the development of a software, there can be many stages until it's ready for public consumption.
+You sure want to first test your code and then deploy it in a testing or staging environment before you release it to the public.
 That way you can prevent bugs not only in your software, but in the deployment process as well.

+In case you use GitLab CI to not only test or build your project, but also deploy it in your infrastructure, GitLab provides a way to track your deployments so you always know what is currently being deployed on your servers.
 With environments you can control the Continuous Deployment of your software all within GitLab.
 All you need to do is define them in your project's [`.gitlab-ci.yml`][yaml].

-In the following sections, we'll see how that works.
+GitLab provides a full history of your deployments per every environment.

-## An environments example
+## Overview

+Deployments are created when [jobs] deploy versions of code to environments, so every environment can have one or more deployments.
+GitLab keeps track of your deployments, so you always know what is currently being deployed on your servers.

+Environments are like tags for your CI jobs, describing where code gets deployed.
+CI/CD [Pipelines] usually have one or more [jobs] that deploy to an environment.
+You can think of names such as testing, staging or production.

+Defining environments in a project's `.gitlab-ci.yml` lets developers track [deployments] to these environments.

+The environments page can only be viewed by Reporters and above.
+For more information on the permissions, see the [permissions documentation][permissions].

-Let's assume that you have
+Let's assume that you have:

 1. Define the environments in `.gitlab-ci.yml`
 1. Push the repository to GitLab